Connections in bridges

 For a cross girder connection in a ladder deck, there is normally very little end moment carried by the steel girder and so the splice connection is assumed to transmit the vertical shear and a sagging moment equal to the shear times the distance from the web to the centroid of the bolt group.
 A cross girder can either be connected using double covers or detailing a single lap between the cross girder web and the main girder stiffener.

 The design of a slip- resistant connection at either SLS or ULS is also affected by the class of friction surface, as described below.
 It is normal to ensure that the faying surface is a Class A friction surface, i.e. a blast cleaned surface.
-Further details of the different friction classes are given in BS EN 1090-2.
+Further details of the different friction classes are given in BS EN 1090-2 and is reproduced below.

 |Property class||Preload (kN) for bolt diameter (mm)|